The Comichron Mission

 Comichron operates according to a number of guiding principles.
 One, as mentioned, is that circulation data should be readily available.
 Just as important, however, is detailed communication about what statistics do and do not include.

 Most distributor sales charts on the site say right at the beginning that they do not report the whole reach of an individual work; distributor charts in particular are regional commodity reports, covering what went to a particular sector of the market in a particular timeframe.
-The "fine print" alongside our tables should not be skipped; these paragraphs explain in detail what is and what isn't covered, and there are FAQs linked as well on the topic.
+The "fine print" alongside and above our tables should not be skipped; these paragraphs explain in detail what is and what isn't covered, and there are FAQs linked as well on the topic.
 The financial success of comics in the modern era comes from several different revenue streams; any given number reported should only ever be seen as a minimum number of copies in circulation.

 While a segment of fans may be interested in the horserace between publishers, Comichron rarely highlights it.
 "A sales chart is not a scoreboard," I often say.
 The comics medium requires healthy delivery systems; the success of any one publisher helps them all.
 As such, while there is plenty of market share data on the site, its real value is in the historical context it provides future readers.
 "Publisher X clobbers Publisher Y" is not a headline you'll find on Comichron.
 (Likewise, we encourage publishers not to sweat it when, say, a distributor report ranks them lower than they think they should be positioned.
 No measure captures all sales; the important thing is that the methods for reporting data are transparent and understandable.)